Xyl0se/Pwnagotchi-new-guerilla-guide/README.md

 Since panoptyks original writeup some things have changed and I ran into several problems while setting up my pwnagotchi for the first time.
 Some bugs are still unresolved, see Section *known bugs*.

-However, the normal installation guide from [the official website](https://pwnagotchi.ai) is still valid by and large, so this document will mostly provide details regarding deviations/addons to the standard installation procedure.
+However, the normal installation guide from [the official website](https://pwnagotchi.ai) is outdated now please use https://pwnagotchi.org/, so this document will mostly provide details regarding deviations/addons to the standard installation procedure.

 The specific hardware I myself have been using for my build is this: